The Mock Election: Understanding the Electoral College - Reading Comprehension

 8 "What a great idea!" said Meghan.

-9 A few minutes later, the bus pulled in front of the school.
+9 A few minutes later, the bus pulled up in front of the school.
 "We're here!" said Julie.

 10 The girls got off the bus and walked to their classroom.
-The day was a flurry of activity.
+It was a flurry of activity.
 In class, the students filled out voter registration cards.
 Then they went to the gymnasium to vote for their choice for president.
 The gym was decorated with posters, streamers, and balloons.
 In the middle of the floor were real voting booths that the city had loaned them.

 11 "Wow, this is great," said Julie.
 "I feel like I'm eighteen already!"